tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 </div>
 </div>

-If you're more into physical goods, check out my [**howdoiplay merch store**.](https://shop.howdoiplay.com/) Season 2 drop coming eventually.
+If you're more into physical goods, you can also check out my [**howdoiplay merch store**](https://shop.howdoiplay.com/).
+Season 2 drop coming eventually.

-Thank you, thank you, thank you to [Liquipedia volunteers.](https://liquipedia.net/dota2/Dota_Pro_Circuit/2023/Rankings) Dota just had our 'ten year anniversary' and so much of our history is kept intact thanks to Liquipedia.
+Thank you, thank you, thank you to all the [Liquipedia volunteers.](https://liquipedia.net/dota2/Dota_Pro_Circuit/2023/Rankings) Dota just had our 'ten year anniversary' and so much of our esport's history is kept intact thanks to Liquipedia.

 If you want to keep up with me, I'm around on [Twitch](https://twitch.tv/tsunami643), [Instagram](https://instagram.com/tsunami643), and...
 [X.](https://twitter.com/tsunami643)